Last Updated on January 1, 2023

 33. Bernese Mountain Dog Great Dane mix (AKA Berner Dane)

 The Berner Dane is another huge dog.
 They can take after either pet parent so that the coat will vary.
-They might have a long coat like the Bernese Mountain Dog or a short, more manageable coat from the Great Dane.
+They might have a long coat like the Bernese Mountain Dog or a short, more manageable coat like the Great Dane.

 This doggo is friendly and calm, getting along with everyone in the whole family.